KedisPL/Kriforfab/README.md

 - And a few other features!

 # How to setup?
-Maybe I will write how to use it in your mod projects when it comes out of alpha, but for now it is an experimental project.
+Maybe I will write how to use it in your mod projects when it comes out of beta, but for now it is an experimental project.

 # Credits